Add Donut to your Slack team

 Invite Donut to the channel and configure settings

-Once Donut has been added to your Slack team and you've created the Slack channel, the next step is to invite Donut to the channel.
-To do this, go to the channel and type "/invite @donut".
-Donut will then DM you to finish the set up — this is where you'll set the frequency of pairings for your team.
+Once you've created the channel in your Slack workspace and Donut has been added to your Slack team, the next step is to set up your Donut channel.
+Donut will walk you through the basics like selecting the right channel, frequency, & other settings.
 Don't worry — you can always go view or change the settings for your team later on donut.ai.